kmulcahy82/Uintathere_Dimorphism/README.md

 # Uintathere_Dimorphism
-Code used to test the classical paleontological hypothesis that uintatheres, mammals belonging to the extinct order, Dinocerata, exhibit strong sexual dimorphism.
+Code used in the paper "Linear morphometrics fail to support strong sexual dimorphism in Uintatherium anceps."
+These analyses test the classical paleontological hypothesis that uintatheres, mammals belonging to the extinct order, Dinocerata, exhibit strong sexual dimorphism.